 The School of Journalism and Public Relations in the period 2016-2018 worked on the project "Media Literacy in an Era of Information Flow: Macedonian Coalition for Media and Information Literacy" in order to raise public awareness of the impact of media content, but and encourage citizens to acquire the knowledge and skills to critically perceive information and use the media as a prerequisite for active citizenship.
 The project was funded by the European Union and it resulted with publication Media Literacy Handbook for Youth, Media and Civil Society Organizations (Прирачник за медиумска писменост за млади, за медиуми и за граѓански организации).
 The purpose of the Handbook is to empower students, teachers and professors, civic activists and the media to think critically about the world that surrounds us, to help them navigate the sea of information more easily, and to teach them how to create more effectively and responsibly media content.

-Metamorphosis Foundation and Eurotink - Center for European Strategies with the financial support of the European Union through the IPA Civil Society and Media Program are implementing the project "Critical Thinking for Citizens with Media Skills - Critink".
+Metamorphosis Foundation and Eurotink - Center for European Strategies with the financial support of the European Union through the IPA Civil Society and Media Program implemented the project "Critical Thinking for Citizens with Media Skills - Critink".
 The aim of the project is to promote media literacy as a basis for safeguarding the right of citizens to have different opinions, by stimulating a culture of critical thinking, pluralism of opinions and democratic values.
-The following specific goals, which will be achieved during the life of the project, will contribute to the achievement of the overall goals: Promoting a culture of critical thinking by educating the general public about the detrimental effects of media manipulation on democracy and European values; Increasing the capacity of CSOs and the media to address media manipulation (including hate speech) by improving the levels of media literacy through joint engagement with state institutions; Increasing the civic demand for accountable media through public education, promoting professional standards and international practices that protect freedom of opinion and expression.
-The project started in January 2018 and will end in December 2020.
+The overall goals: Promoting a culture of critical thinking by educating the general public about the detrimental effects of media manipulation on democracy and European values; Increasing the capacity of CSOs and the media to address media manipulation (including hate speech) by improving the levels of media literacy through joint engagement with state institutions; Increasing the civic demand for accountable media through public education, promoting professional standards and international practices that protect freedom of opinion and expression.
+The project started in January 2018 and ended in December 2020.

 As above mentioned, in the recent years CSO’s and Agency for Audio and Audiovisual Media Services through Media Literacy Network, are trying to improve the situation and contribute to medially-conscious youth who will critically evaluate the information.
 Occasionally there are trainings and conferences aiming to raise awareness about the risk posed by new media, targeting mostly youth, but also educational workers, journalists and general public.
 In July 2019, The Agency for Audio and Audiovisual Media Services signed a Memorandum of Understanding with the OSCE Mission to Skopje on the basis of which joint activities will be taken up towards raising the awareness about media literacy in the country.
 The cooperation involves conducting of a research into the level of media literacy among the adult population in the Republic of North Macedonia and a media campaign, which will be carried out with the support from the OSCE Mission to Skopje.